 Children are entertained by anything that is novel, creative, or just plain fun.
 Never underestimate the importance of togetherness!
 The experience of laughing and learning with you is what your toddler will take out of his childhood.

 These years between 1 and 3 don’t have to be stressful and unpleasant.
-With a sense of humor and a few coping strategies, your child’s toddler-hood can result in some of the happiest, proudest parenting moments you will ever experience.
+With a sense of humor and a few coping strategies, your child’s toddlerhood can result in some of the happiest, proudest parenting moments you will ever experience.
 Don’t focus on merely surviving the terrible twos.
-Adjust your point-of-view a bit, and you will see that your toddler’s stubbornness is really a sign of her strong character, her impetuous attitude actually speaks of a creative mind, and her mischievous ways result from a wonderful sense of humor.
+Adjust your point of view a bit, and you will see that your toddler’s stubbornness is really a sign of her strong character, her impetuous attitude actually speaks of a creative mind, and her mischievous ways result from a wonderful sense of humor.
 Stop, relax, and take pleasure in the small things.
 Cherish these moments – all of them.